riipay/riipay-wordpress-plugin/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.0.4 =
+Do not process callback response if order is already under processing, completed or refunded

+= 1.0.3 =
+Remove order status checking when processing callback response

 = 1.0.2 =
 * Allow merchant to add surcharge to customers when they make payments using Riipay